 Russell D. Cawyer

-Russell D. Cawyer is a partner in the firm’s Labor and Employment practice group.
+Russell D. Cawyer is a Partner and Chairs the firm’s Labor and Employment practice group.
 He received his juris doctor, cum laude, from Texas Tech University School of Law, where he also served as a Note Editor on its law review.
 Mr. Cawyer received his Bachelor of Science, cum laude, from the University of North Texas.

 Mr. Cawyer’s practice focuses exclusively on labor and employment-related legal matters, including litigation in federal and state courts; administrative proceedings before the Equal Employment Opportunity Commission, United States Department of Labor, the Texas Workforce Commission - Civil Rights Division, the National Labor Relations Board (including defending both charges of unfair labor practices and representation election proceedings); and proceedings before the Occupational Safety and Health Administration and other state fair employment practices agencies.